susanburrell1/acoustic-characterization/README.md

 METHOD 1:
 Relies on typical transmission spectroscopy methods, you need to accurately know the thickness of the material for calculations.
 May be difficult for soft or non-uniform materials.
-Code version is working.
+Code version is working properly.

 METHOD 2:
 Builds upon first method, but uses internal reflection to backsolve for material thickness.
 Better for applications